ppetrovtv/pine_script_docs/source/appendix/Pine_version_3_migration_guide.rst

         s := nz(s[1]) + close
     t = security(tickerid, period, calcS())

-Math Operations with Booleans Are Forbidden
+Math operations with booleans are forbidden
 -------------------------------------------

 In Pine Script v2 there were rules of implicit conversion of booleans